IELTS Cue Card Sample 473 - A rule you did not like in school

 IELTS Speaking Part 2: IELTS Cue Card/ Candidate Task Card.

-Describe a rule you did not like in school.
+Describe a school rule you did not like when you were in school.

 - what it was

 - how others thought about this rule

 - whether you have ever violated this rule

 and explain why you did not like this rule when you were in school.

 Model Answer 1:

 As a young boy, I really enjoyed going to school as it allowed me to learn new things and make new friends.
 But, there were a couple of rules at my high school which I didn’t really enjoy that much, and today I would like to talk about one of them here.

 The rule, I am talking about, was related to attending PT (physical training) classes.
 As students of our high school, we all were required to attend physical training classes at least two times a week, apparently to remain physically fit and also to get some bonus class marks at end of every term.
 Or at least, that’s what our school authority had thought.

 But, as for me, I thought that I was way more fit and healthy than I could ever ask for!
 After all, I would almost always remain active in either playing with my friends or doing something else, outside of my sleeping hours and school hours.
 Of course, you could ask me about how exactly I was doing with my homework and class tests since I said that I was fairly fit and healthy.
 My response would be that neither my parents nor my school teachers had any problem with my academic performance.
 So, I guess that I was doing just fine on that front, and that’s probably why I didn’t really hesitate to violate this rule on many occasions, even though I frequently had to get admonished because of such unruly behaviour.